The CLEP Program allows students to earn credit for courses by examination.

 NO OTHER FORMS OF IDENTIFICATION WILL BE ACCEPTED

-The unofficial CLEP test score report is provided upon completing the CLEP exam.
-Print outs are available at the Office of Student Assessment and Testing front desk.
-Official score reports are sent to the Office of Undergraduate Admissions by mail within three weeks.
+An unofficial CLEP test score report will be provided upon completing the CLEP exam.
+Official score reports are sent to the Office of Undergraduate Admissions from CollegeBoard within three weeks.

 As of Oct.
 17, 2014, the CLEP retest policy will be changed to allow test-takers to retest three months after the last exam administration, as opposed to six months.
 Please note that this policy is in effect only for students who test on Oct.
 17 or after.
 Retakes are not permitted for students who have taken the course for which credit by exam is sought.